Laboratory glassware: Dissolved silica

-Laboratory glassware is composed of silica.
-Silica is considered insoluble in most substances with a few exceptions such as hydrofluoric acid.
-Though insoluble a minute quantity of silica will dissolve which may affect high precision, low threshold measurements of silica in water.
+Laboratory glassware is composed of silica, which is considered insoluble in most substances, with a few exceptions such as hydrofluoric acid or strong alkali hydroxides.
+Though insoluble, a minute quantity of silica will dissolve in neutral water, which may affect high precision, low threshold measurements of silica in water.

 Cleaning

-Cleaning laboratory glassware is sometimes necessary and may be done using multiple methods.
-Glassware can be soaked in a detergent solution to remove grease and loosen most contaminations.
-These contaminations are then scrubbed with a brush or scouring pad to remove particles which cannot be rinsed.
+Cleaning laboratory glassware is a frequent necessity and may be done using multiple methods depending on the nature of the contamination and the purity requirements of its use.
+Glassware can be soaked in a detergent solution to remove grease and loosen most contaminations, these contaminations are then scrubbed with a brush or scouring pad to remove particles which cannot be rinsed.
 Sturdy glassware may be able to withstand sonication as an alternative to scrubbing.
-For certain sensitive experiments glassware may be soaked in solvents, such as aqua regia or mild acids, to dissolve a trace quantities of specific contaminations known to interfere with an experiment.
-When cleaning is finished it is common practice to triple rinse glassware before suspending it upside down on drying racks.
+Solvents are used to remove organic residues that soap cannot remove, and inorganic residues that do not dissolve in water can often be dissolved with a dilute acid.
+When cleaning is finished it is common practice to rinse glassware multiple times, often finally with deionised water, before suspending it upside down on drying racks.
+Specialised dishwashers can be used to automate these cleaning methods.

+Resistant residues may require more powerful cleaning methods.
+Base baths are commonly used for organic residues, although the strong alkaline conditions do slowly dissolve the glass itself, and concentrated hydrochloric acid is common for removing inorganic residues.
+Even more severe methods exist, such as acidic peroxide (piranha solution), aqua regia, and chromic acid, but these are considered somewhat of a last resort due to the hazards of using them, and their use by students is restricted in many institutions.

+For certain sensitive experiments glassware may require specialised procedures and ultra-pure water or solvents to dissolve trace quantities of specific contaminations known to interfere with an experiment.